 Step 2: Lay strips of pie dough going the same direction over the entire pie.
 Then fold back every other piece of dough and weave in another strip of pie dough going the opposite direction.
 Continue this process until you have completed the entire pie.
 Fold under the edges and crimp.
 Then brush with egg wash and bake in a preheated 400 degree oven for about 1 hour or so.

 How to keep your pie crust from burning:

-My mom always covered the pie part way through the baking process with a piece of aluminum foil with a little slit cut out of the center.
+My mom always covered the pie part way through the baking process with a piece of aluminum foil with a little slit cut out of the center in order to vent the steam.
 So, I do the same with all of my pies.
 This helps the pie continue to bake without burning the crust.
 We were raised to use what we had, no fancy gadgets needed.

 Let me know all your pie crust questions and concerns!
 Love to hear what flavors of pies are traditional in your family.
 As always, happy baking!
 Thanks for stopping by and hope to have you back soon!

 MORE EASY HOMEMADE FRUIT PIES YOU WILL LOVE:

 Do you love my recipes?!
 If you have a moment, leave a comment with a star rating.